8.2 Single Scan Processing in LixelStudio | XGRIDS Pro Guide

 Coloring crash with no clear error message

 GPU does not meet coloring requirements.
-Requires NVIDIA 20-series or newer GPU, CUDA 11.6+, NVIDIA driver v520.0+, and LixelStudio v2.5.2.1 or later.
+Requires NVIDIA 20-series or newer GPU, CUDA 11.6+, and current NVIDIA drivers.

-Verify all four requirements.
+Verify all three requirements.
 Update GPU drivers.
 If using a 10-series or older GPU, coloring cannot be performed on this workstation.
 Process SLAM locally and transfer the project to a compatible machine for coloring.

 Confirm GPU compatibility before beginning any project that requires coloring.
+The Basic spec (RTX 2060) satisfies coloring requirements.

 Narrow Scene mode fails on standard interior